-E) ENGINEERING, PROCUREMENT, CONSTRUCTION AND MANAGEMENT AND MINE CONSTRUCTION
+D) LAC GUÉRET PROJECT - ENGINEERING, PROCUREMENT, CONSTRUCTION AND MANAGEMENT

-Given the postponement of the mine and concentrator project, all major activities related to the first transformation have been put on hold for the moment.
-The management of Mason Graphite will resume the project at a time deemed appropriate so that it is profitable and conducive to current and future investors.
-After the period ending December 31, 2020, and under the leadership of the new Board of Directors, the Company reaffirmed its commitment to reaccelerate the development of the first transformation project, while keeping the same strategy of creating shareholder value with the advancement of its second transformation business.
+Pending the completion of the construction financing for the mine and concentrator project, all major construction activities related to the first transformation have been put on hold.
+The management of Mason Graphite will resume the project as soon as the financing is completed.
+Under the leadership of the new Board of Directors, the Company reaffirmed its commitment to reaccelerate the development of the first transformation project, while keeping the same strategy of creating shareholder value with the advancement of its second transformation business.
 The objective is to create value and to limit the equity dilution resulting from the financing of the construction of its first transformation project.